 B.3.3.
-Dataset Text Description (obs_title)
+Dataset Text Description (obs title)

-The obs_title column should contain a brief description (displayable in less than one line of text) specifying in scientific terms the content of the dataset.
+This data model field re-uses a field from the Spectrum Data model: DataID.Title.
+It should contain a brief description (displayable in less than one line of text) specifying in scientific terms the content of the dataset.
 The contents of this field are free format and are up to the data provider.
 For example a radio survey field consisting of HI and CO cubes and an associated 2D continuum image might use obs_title to describe the individual data products as "HI cube", "CO cube", "Stokes I continuum image at 1420 MHz", and so forth.